- See also:

-On Wednesday 27 February from 5:30-7:30pm, our Symposium on “Brave Space: Queer Histories and Identities in London” invites students and the public to an evening exploring the experiences – positive and negative – of LGBT+ persons and politics.
-The Faraday House Student Lounge will be transformed into an exhibition gallery of research and multimedia art taking attendees on a journey through queer London.
-Audience conversations will be supplemented by musical, spoken word, and theatrical interjections recognising diverse identities around the world.
+Syracuse London celebrated LGBT+ History Month 2019 with a gallery-style event on “Brave Space: Queer Histories and Identities in London”.
+The evening explored LGBT+ persons and politics, with the Faraday House Student Lounge transformed into an exhibition of research and multimedia art taking attendees on a journey through queer London.

 “Brave Space” was envisioned as a gallery event, encouraging explorations, conversations, and celebrations of the many ways we all interact with issues of gender and sexuality.
 There were five main themes to the evening, with exhibits and artists spread around the room to examine them.

 The first theme of the night was Historicality, that we might understand where we currently stand.
 What has changed?
 What hasn’t?

 Tela Gerber, a student who studied at Syracuse London in Spring 2019, put together a timeline of modern LGBT history in London and the world.
 Next to the timeline, genderqueer researcher Lloyd (Meadhbh) Houston showcased a project at the University of Oxford making accessible a set of books previously deemed as too explicit to be included in that academic space.

 You can download a PDF of Syracuse London’s Queer Histories timeline here.